-Blank skateboard decks: What you need to know before buying
+Blank skateboard decks in Canada: What you need to know before buying

 In this article we’ll explore if blank skateboard decks are right for you.
 Then we’ll talk about quality and help you find the right shape and size.
-Finally we’ll share where to buy the best blanks locally and online.
+Finally we’ll share where to buy the best blank skateboard decks in Canada, locally and online.

 Alternatively skip ahead to the section you need: